jamestomasino/blog.tomasino.org/content/post/secret-lives.md

 new connection.

-For me, the hardest thing about ending a long relationship is not the physical separation or loss of intamacy, but the loss of a confidant and counselor.
+For me, the hardest thing about ending a long relationship is not the physical separation or loss of intimacy, but the loss of a confidant and counselor.
 It is that special person above all others who you turn to with problems and complaints, joys and victories, and above all, heartache.
-So it is quite inevitaable that when that greatest loss comes, the sword is felt as strongly when striking as when it is pulled away, revealing the hole in its stead.
+So it is quite inevitable that when that greatest loss comes, the sword is felt as strongly when striking as when it is pulled away, revealing the hole in its stead.

-My first post addressed the confusion and lonliness I was feeling then.
+My first post addressed the confusion and loneliness I was feeling then.
-It was a pain that was unsharable, but not because there was any uniqueness to it.
+It was a pain that was not shareable, but not because there was any uniqueness to it.
 Most of my friends have felt it before and would certainly have sympathized with me, offering comfort and companionship.
-That very reaction, though, was why the feelings were unsharable for me.
+That very reaction, though, was why the feelings were not shareable for me.
 As I put it in that first post, "just let the damned compassion die away and give me someone who will wallow with me and tell me that they 'empathize' instead of 'sympathize'.
 It can't be that hard to find a